Boateng sees future at Bayern under Flick

 "The combination of the city, the fans and the family feeling around the team is probably unique."

-Bayern sit four points clear at the top of the Bundesliga, which is expected to resume later this month.
+Bayern sits four points clear at the top of the Bundesliga, which is set to resume on 15 May (AEST).